 Also Rankedsee more on John F. Kennedy

 Robert Francis "Bobby" Kennedy, commonly known by his initials RFK, was an American politician from Massachusetts.
-He served as a Senator for New York from 1965 until his assassination in 1968.
+He served as a Senator for New York from 1965 to 1968.
 He was previously the 64th U.S. Attorney General from 1961 to 1964, serving under his older brother, President John F. Kennedy and his successor, President Lyndon B. Johnson.
 An icon of modern American liberalism and member of the Democratic Party, Kennedy was a leading candidate for the Democratic presidential nomination in the 1968 election.
-After serving in the U.S. Naval Reserve as a Seaman Apprentice from 1944 to 1946, Kennedy graduated from Harvard College and the University of Virginia School ...more
+After serving in the U.S. Naval Reserve as a Seaman Apprentice from 1944 to 1946. ...more on Wikipedia

 Birthplace: Brookline, Massachusetts, USA